calculuswhiz/caighdean-i18n/README.md

 # Why translate?

 Often the foreign learners of languages will start their journey into the language by using language learning software.
 This software very often does not explain any grammar rules and elects instead to just show examples.
-While this approach may work for eventually, for people with a working understanding of grammar, it is much more efficient to learn the rules explicitly rather than to learn by failure.
+While this approach may work eventually, for people with a working understanding of grammar, it is much more efficient to learn the rules explicitly rather than to learn by failure.
 For Irish, this is especially frustrating.

 For example, Duolingo Irish:
 - Does not mention noun gender and declension